Canford Magna

-Canford Magna is a village in the Bournemouth, Christchurch and Poole district, in the ceremonial county of Dorset, England.
+Canford Magna is a village in the civil parish of Poole, in the Bournemouth, Christchurch and Poole district, in the ceremonial county of Dorset, England.
 The village is situated just south of the River Stour and lies between the towns of Wimborne Minster and Poole.
 The village was significantly developed by the Guest family of Canford Manor, featuring a mixture of thatch and brick buildings, now mostly serving as residences for teaching staff.
 The western edge of the village merges with the residential suburb of Merley and the village community of Oakley.

 The village school was built in 1866 and now serves as the youth club for Canford and Merley.

 History

 Development under the Guests

 The new buildings were started in 1866, beginning with a school and mortuary chapel.
 Lady Charlotte Guest, of Canford Manor, had become heavily involved in the estate and had commissioned the construction of three blocks of terraced cottages.
 These were built between 1870 and 1872, embellished with gables, ornamental chimneys, lattice windows, and large ornamental door hinges.
 These became widely known as Lady Wimborne Cottages.

 Cornelia Guest, Daughter-in-law of Lady Charlotte, also shared an interest in the estate cottages, constructing more across the estate in Ashington, Merley and Poole.
 She also commissioned the thatcher, John Hicks, to add rustic porches of oak branches and twigs to the existing terraced cottages.
 Hick's work and the architecture of Canford Village were captured in a series of drawings by the artist Barbara Jones which appeared in an article of The Architectural Review in 1944.